threefoldtech/TFGRID/wiki/networking/webgateway3.md

 ## concept

-- doing https proxy towards planetary network enabled backend
+- doing https proxy towards planetary network or other ipv6 enabled backend
+- if pnet then traffic is end2end encrypted, at back its http or https (can be http)
 - user can select name (domain or just name), which is unique globally, see [pricing table](https://info.threefold.io/#/threefold__grid_pricing)
 - http(s) goes to any specified ipv6 address on back (can be planetary network or even public ipv6 addr)
 - measurementis done per name and GB are being billed for user.